 So, how did we do last year?

-So we were able to call eight of the eleven categories we handicapped last year.
+So we were able to call eleven of the nineteen categories we handicapped last year.
+Not our best year, but not our worst year.

 Thank you for taking the time to check us out.